What Is TSCM

 • Whether vehicles are included

-Documentation can be provided if requested in advance (additional fee).
+Reports can be provided if requested in advance.

 • Calm, evidence-based judgement

-After three decades working in electronic counter-surveillance across Queensland, one consistent observation remains:
+After decades working in electronic counter-surveillance across Queensland, one principle remains consistent:

-A: TSCM stands for Technical Surveillance Counter-Measures, the professional detection of unauthorised surveillance devices.
+Technical Surveillance Counter-Measures, the professional detection of surveillance devices.

-A: Bug sweeping is a common term, but professional TSCM involves structured technical inspection using specialised equipment.
+Bug sweeping is the common term, but TSCM refers to structured technical inspection.

-A: Yes.
-Equipment such as non-linear junction detectors can identify electronic components even when they are not transmitting.
+Yes.
+Equipment such as NLJD can detect electronic components even when inactive.